Get updates & free travel guides – Subscribe here

 I could give lots of tips for traveling to Southeast Asia with kids but I’m going to mention just one here because I think it could make a huge difference in planning your trip.

 Try to arrive and depart from different cities.
-Of course, this advice doesn’t apply if you’re doing a short one-week vacation, but if you’re there for a longer stretch of time it’s close to essential.
+For example, fly to Bangkok, visit the islands of Thailand, then Penang and Kuala Lumpur, before finishing in Singapore and flying home from there (instead of wasting time and money by returning to Bangkok to fly home).
+Of course, this advice is less likely to apply if you’re doing a short one-week holiday, but if you’re there for a longer stretch of time it’s close to essential.

 Southeast Asia lends itself to this open-jaw method of traveling.
 The typical must-see cities, attractions, and resort islands stretch along single routes of roads and rail.
 The most visited places – from Bali to Singapore up to Bangkok and over to Vietnam and onto Hong Kong – form a sort of crescent shaped route for travelers.